Spikes-2212-Programming-Guild/InfiniteRecharge2020/README.md

 #### General

-1. This project is developed according to the standard java code style convention, described [here ](https://google.github.io/styleguide/javaguide.html)
+1. This project is developed according to the standard java code style convention, described [here](https://google.github.io/styleguide/javaguide.html).
 2. Each branch is named in `lower-case`.
+3. Commit messages are written in `lower case`.

 #### Development